Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

-The barrel puzzles, on the other hand, are very annoying because they’re physics based and unless you throw the barrel the right way it will bounce off the environment and onto the floor which means you’ll have to start the barrel puzzle from the beginning if you mess up once, I’ve had to help my friend showing her my video of one of the barrel puzzles, because it’s so annoying to do.
+The barrel puzzles, on the other hand, are very annoying because they’re physics-based.
+Unless you throw the barrel the right way, it will bounce off the environment and onto the floor, which means you’ll have to start the barrel puzzle from the beginning if you mess up.
+I’ve had to help my friend showing her my video of one of the barrel puzzles, because it’s so annoying to do.

-I really loved this game a lot, and it meant a lot to me, because I own pets, so I understand the bond between people and animals.
+I really loved this game a lot, and it meant a lot to me because I own pets.
+I understand the bond between people and animals.
 This game captured that perfectly, and I really loved interacting with Trico.

-I had a wonderful experience with this game, and no it’s not a perfect game, but it’s one that I love and I’m very happy to replay.
+I had a wonderful experience with this game.
+It’s not a perfect game, but it’s one that I love and I’m very happy to replay.

-Unlike Bluepoint’s Shadow of the Colossus remake which put useless collectibles and unnecessary DLC into the game, The Last Guardian has unlockable costumes, a collar for Trico and no DLC whatsoever.
-I like all the neat costumes the boy wears and when you do change your clothes in game, the narrator will talk about the robe he’s wearing, which I think it’s really neat.
+Unlike Bluepoint’s Shadow of the Colossus remake which put useless collectibles and unnecessary DLC into the game, The Last Guardian has unlockable costumes, a collar for Trico, and no DLC whatsoever.
+I like all the neat costumes the boy wears and when you do change your clothes in-game, the narrator will talk about the robe he’s wearing, which I think is really neat.

-I normally do not go out and pay $60.00 for videogame because they depreciate so fast, I might as well wait until they’re cheaper before I buy them.
+I normally do not go out and pay $60.00 for a video game because they depreciate so fast; I might as well wait until they’re cheaper before I buy them.
 I had waited for this game for seven years, so I felt that I should get it for $60.00.

 Wonderful story, world building and setting